You Could Own a Piece of Starbucks—and 7 Other Franchises You Didn’t Know You Could Buy Into

 Stock symbol: MCD

 Share price: $173.13

 5 Year Average Dividend Rate: $3.04

 Forward Average Dividend Rate: $4.04 (2.34% of stock rate)

 Fancy dunkin’ your cash into a few shares of Dunkin’ Donuts?
 Bill Rosenberg opened The Open Kettle doughnut shop in Quincy, Massachusetts in 1950.
-Following its renaming to Dunkin’ Donuts, (with maybe another name change to come?), he went on to develop it into a world-beating brand that operates in 32 countries and serves a mouth-watering 70 varieties of delicious doughnuts.
+Following its renaming to Dunkin’ Donuts, he went on to develop it into a world-beating brand that operates in 32 countries and serves a mouth-watering 70 varieties of delicious doughnuts.
 The parent company, Dunkin’ Brands Inc. also owns Baskin-Robbins, and sometimes their outlets serve both brands.

 Stock symbol: DNKN

 Forward Average Dividend Rate: $1.29 (1.95% of stock rate)

 No-one can resist a bowl of tasty chicken wings—here’s how to eat them properly.
 So who could resist investing in Wingstop Restaurants?
 Antonio Swad was quick to recognize the universal appeal of chicken wings as a staple American dish, so he started his own restaurant specializing in this popular food in 1994.
 Four years later, the company was so successful it began franchising, and now has over 1,000 outlets in the United States, Mexico, Singapore, The Philippines, Indonesia and the United Arab Emirates.